MA24th/MA24th/OpenSource/Software/CONTRIBUTING.md

 - **Copy Editing**: *fix typos, clarify language, and generally improve the quality of the content.*
 - **Formatting**: *help keep content easy to read with consistent formatting.*

-# Conduct

-We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic, For more experience please read [Code Of Conduct](https://github.com/MA24th/MA24th/blob/main/OpenSource/Software/CODE_OF_CONDUCT.md).